Rithvik2006/Pandas_Blog/blog.md

 - If there is only one input variable, it’s called Simple Linear Regression.
 - If there are two or more input variables, it’s called Multiple Linear Regression.

-The mathematical equation of a line is:
+The mathematical equation of a line is y = mx + c

-𝑦 = 𝑚𝑥 + 𝑐

 Imagine you want to predict your marks based on how many hours you study.
 If you plot hours studied vs marks, the points may look like they form a line.